aws-samples/semantic-search-with-amazon-opensearch/generative-ai/Module_1_Chat_With_PDF/README.md

 ### chain.py
 The LLM chain code that calls the LLM with the input from the user.

+### main_s3.py
+Lambda handler that processes the document chunks

+### chain_s3.py
+The Langchain code that inserts documents into opensearch from s3

+### conversational_search_full_stack_with_gpu.yaml
+This is the full stack that deploys the entire chat applicatiom in your own account

+### webapp directory
+This folder has all code to deploy the front end for chat inteface on ec2 using streamlit module.

 ## Packaging the Lambda functions

 Clone the repository